87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

-# Data-Driven Spatial Filter Selection for Adaptive Brain-Computer Interfaces
+# Optimized Spatial Filter Selection in Brain-Computer Interfaces: A Data-Driven Approach
 <!--Influence of Morphological and Functional Variability on Surface EEG-->